elliotkendall/PHPTaxii/README.md

 ## Listing Collections

 To send a Collection Information Request, call getCollectionInfo() with no arguments.
-It returns results as an associative array.
+It returns results as an array.
 For example,

     print_r($taxii->getCollectionInfo());